cronologic-de/ug_ndigo6g/source/packform/tdcdata.rst

       :cpp:member:`crono_packet::timestamp`
       and is given in units of
       :cpp:member:`ndigo6g12_param_info::tdc_period`.
-    - See :numref:`Section %s<tdchitflags>` for an overview of the TDC hit flags.
     - | The channel numbers are:
       | :code:`0x0`: TDC channel 1
       | :code:`0x1`: TDC channel 2